evangelism/AzureMeetupApril19/README.md

 "Azure Service Fabric.pdf" - PPT from the meetup about Azure Service Fabric  (Evgeny Grigorenko)
 "Why DevOps Matters.pdf" - PPT from the meetup about DevOps (Vladimir Gusarov)

-## Kuberenetes with ACS and Deis simple deployment scripts
+## Kubernetes with ACS and Deis simple deployment scripts
 **createk8s.sh** - bash script with parameters to create Kubertentes cluster at Azure Container Services
 **createdeis.sh** - bash script with parameters to create Deis Workflow on created Kuberntetes cluster (use the same prameters as **createk8s.sh**)